snaffey/live-games/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and conventions
+- Write tests for new features when applicable
+- Update documentation to reflect your changes
+- Ensure your code passes all existing tests
+- Consider performance implications, especially for API calls

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- [API-Football](https://www.api-football.com/) for providing the football data API
+- [API-Football](https://www.api-football.com/) for providing the comprehensive football data API
-- [Next.js](https://nextjs.org/) team for the amazing framework
+- [Next.js](https://nextjs.org/) team for the amazing framework and continuous improvements
-- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
+- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework that enables rapid UI development
-- [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
+- [shadcn/ui](https://ui.shadcn.com/) for the beautiful and accessible UI components
-- [Supabase](https://supabase.com/) for the authentication and database services
+- [Supabase](https://supabase.com/) for the robust authentication and database services
+- [Radix UI](https://www.radix-ui.com/) for the headless UI primitives
+- [Vercel](https://vercel.com/) for the seamless deployment platform

+## Deployment

+This application is optimized for deployment on Vercel:

+1. Push your code to a GitHub repository
+2. Import the project in your Vercel dashboard
+3. Configure the environment variables
+4. Deploy with a single click

+Alternatively, you can deploy to any platform that supports Next.js applications.